rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 2.1 =
+* Fix a bug with price based feeds.
+Price should be set descending now.

 = 2.0.2 =
 * Fix a bug with the images loading over SSL.